Chunghwa Post

-Chunghwa Post Co., Ltd. is the official postal service of Taiwan (officially the Republic of China).
+Chunghwa Post (中華郵政 (Zhōnghuá Yóuzhèng, Chinese Postal Service)), officially Chunghwa Post Co., Ltd., is the national postal service of Taiwan (Republic of China).
 Chunghwa Post was a government agency of the Ministry of Transportation and Communications until 2003, when it was reorganized into a government-owned corporation.

-Its affiliation with the Universal Postal Union began in 1914, but ended in 1972 when it was replaced by China Post shortly after China's seat in the United Nations was handed over to the People's Republic of China.
+Its affiliation with the Universal Postal Union (UPU) began in 1914, but ended in 1972 when it was replaced by China Post shortly after China's seat in the United Nations was handed over to the People's Republic of China.

-International reply coupons are not available to Taiwan, and mail is not delivered to or sent directly from Taiwan, but rather routed through third-party countries, with Japan Post as a major route facility for incoming mail sent from the Americas region.
-Under the name "Chinese Taipei", Taiwan is a member of Fédération Internationale de Philatélie and Inter-Asian Philatelic Federation.
-It also provides a savings account service.
+International reply coupons are not available to Taiwan, and mail is not delivered to or sent from Taiwan directly, but rather routed through third-party countries (for example, Japan Post routes most incoming mail sent from the Americas).
+Under the name "Chinese Taipei", Taiwan is a member of the Fédération Internationale de Philatélie and the Inter-Asian Philatelic Federation.
+It also provides savings account, debit card and life insurance services.

 Facilities

 Chunghwa Post delivers standard letters, registered mail, parcels, and express mail throughout Taiwan.
 There are twenty-three large offices throughout the country which supervises some 1,300 smaller post offices.